 Shocking, isn't it?
 It appears mitigating data breaches is fast becoming a cost of doing business.

 Security Audits and Other Steps to Reduce Risks

 There are , however, precautionary and measurable actions and secure cloud solutions that can drastically reduce the risk of a successful hack on your domain.

 Security training should be built into your annual IT initiatives so that employees know what’s trending in social engineering — and how to maintain a secure corporate account.

 Bring Your Own Device (BYOD) is commonplace in many industries.
 The cloud allows users to log in from any device.
 Less common though are policies and management platforms that can enforce device settings and allow the ability to wipe data remotely if lost or stolen.

 - Put Security in Place Now, Not After an Attack has Happened

 Please don’t wait for an attack to react.
 Planning for security may not have been a part of your budget planning, but it will be more costly after the damage has been done.
 Whether you do the work internally or work with a partner, security should be a focus.

-You can also minimize your risk by undergoing a security audit for your domain, Google Apps for Work or other SaaS application.
+You can also minimize your risk by undergoing a cloud security audit for your domain, Google Apps for Work or other SaaS application.
 Onix can provide a comprehensive analysis of your system, optimization of your email architecture, change management services and security training for employees to ensure that you’ve addressed vulnerable areas.

 The reality is, you will never be able to prevent all attacks.
 These masterminds are becoming more creative with many vectors to infiltrate your business.
 If they can’t penetrate the point-of-sales in big box stores, they will target the store employee who doesn’t have 2-factor authentication enabled on his or her smart phone.
 The key for corporate IT is to manage and minimize the risks as much as possible.